techgod/Android-Pro-Course/Week 4/README.md

 That can be added using APIs.
 API stands for Application Programming Interface.
 A good API makes it easier to develop a computer program by providing all the building blocks, which are then put together by the programmer.

-That can be added using APIs.
-API stands for Application Programming Interface.
-A good API makes it easier to develop a computer program by providing all the building blocks, which are then put together by the programmer.

 First lets have a look at using Google APIs.
 More specifically, you lets check out the Maps SDK for Android - API We have already seen an implementation of this in our GD.
 Here's a full walkthrough to add a map to your app: